 Wear comfortable clothes.
 You may be asked to remove your shoes before entering the yoga room.
 You usually need a yoga mat – this may be available in class.

 Most classes last for 1–2 hours.
 A typical routine involves focusing on quietening the mind and working with the breath.
 A session usually begins with warm-up stretches followed by a series of yoga postures, and ends with relaxation.

-Clinical research has shown that yoga may improve sleep, decrease stress and enhance quality of life.
+Clinical research has shown that yoga may positive effects on decreasing stress and enhancing quality of life.
 The focus on breathing may also help reduce pain.